 Part recumbent, part upright tandem, and now a part-time cargo bike to boot.
 An unbeatable concept: the PINO is truly the most versatile human-powered vehicle for cycling duos or anyone who – with the new PINO PORTER option – would like to manage all their daily shopping and transport by bike.

-On the tandem version, the Luggage Rack and optional Lowrider carry supplies for the whole family – and the hydraulic disc brakes ensure that everything stays safe and under control when the going gets … speedy.
-And, with the versatile PINO, this is sure to happen often – be it with freight or a date …
+On longer trips, the Luggage Rack and optional Lowrider carry supplies for the whole family – and the hydraulic disc brakes ensure that everything stays safe and under control when the going gets … lively.

 We’ve also livened up the design.
 In addition, all PINOS now have a matt-black, anodized front boom with markings for quick length-adjustment and new, replaceable dropouts for the easy installation of a Rohloff hub.

 Nikki sits on the front seat of the PINO, his Team-Garwood jersey flapping in the wind.
 He smiles and gestures with excitement, shouting, “Go, Dad, go!”
 Anyone who gets to know Nikki – as we did during our visit to South Africa – can’t help noticing how boundless his energy is.
 And how much motivation someone like him can bring to a team.

 Nikki has a way of expressing emotion without reservation.
 And a contagious love of life.
 In this respect, his handicap is secondary.
 His condition, which was caused by brain damage from a lack of oxygen in the womb, has affected his mental development and the muscle coordination of his arms and legs, but Nikki is able to speak and read … and is a whizz on his iPad.